 With the days being shorter and the weather not always cooperative, you’d be forgiven for thinking this time of year was rather bleak.
 However, it is also prime time for roaring fires, cheeks rosy from long walks and snuggling up inside.
-As much as we believe the great outdoors can offer exciting days out when the weather is less than idyllic, sunny and warm; there are some days when staying in is the best option.
+As much as we believe the great outdoors can offer exciting days out when the weather is less than idyllic; there are some days when staying in is the best option.
 These days are to be celebrated.
-Bring out the boardgames, movies and blankets while appreciating the stunning, icy landscapes through the window.
+Bring out the board games, movies and blankets while appreciating the stunning, icy landscapes through the window.

 4. Catch up with friends

-Getting friends together can be a long winded and expensive process if you don’t live down the road from each other.
+Getting friends together can be a long-winded and expensive process if you don’t live down the road from each other.
 Our social calendars are often quieter between New Year’s Eve and the arrival of spring, so all the more reason to take advantage of this yearly lull.
-The days might be sorter but there is plenty of time to wrap up warm for a walk or indulge in a meal by the fire.
-Not only are cottages cheaper at this time of year, but when you’re splitting the cost between a large group there can be some extra savings to be made.
+The days might be shorter but there is plenty of time to wrap up warm for a walk or indulge in a meal by the fire.
+Not only are cottages cheaper at this time of year, but when you’re splitting the cost between a large group there are some extra savings to be made.